mui/material-ui/docs/data/material/customization/dark-mode/dark-mode.md

 ## Toggling color mode

-If you want to provide your users a way to toggle between modes, you can use React's context adding it to a button's `onClick` event:
+To give your users a way to toggle between modes, you can add React's context to a button's `onClick` event, as shown in the following demo:

 {{"demo": "ToggleColorMode.js", "defaultCodeOpen": false}}

 ## System preference

-The method by which users express their mode preference can vary.
-It might be a system-wide setting exposed by the Operating System, or a setting controlled by the User Agent (user specifying a preference for a light or dark theme).
+Users might have a preference for light or dark mode that they've set through their operating system—either systemwide, or for a single user agent.

-You can leverage this preference dynamically with the [useMediaQuery](/material-ui/react-use-media-query/) hook and the [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) media query.
+You can make use of this preference with the [useMediaQuery](/material-ui/react-use-media-query/) hook and the [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) media query.

-For instance, you can enable dark mode automatically by checking if the user prefers it whether through the OS or browser settings:
+The following demo shows how to enable dark mode automatically by checking for the user's preference in their OS or browser settings:

 ```jsx
 import * as React from 'react';